 I went on a Twitter rant yesterday because I’d finished Isabel Wilkerson’s phenomenal The Warmth Of Other Suns.
 The book is a narrative history of the Great Migration through the eyes of actual migrants.
 Several points stick out for me.

 1) The Great Migration was not an influx of illiterate, bedraggled, lazy have-nots.
-Wilkerson marshalls a wealth of social science data showing that the migrants were generally better educated than their Northern brethren, more likely to stay married, and more likely to stay employed.
+Wilkerson marshals a wealth of social-science data showing that the migrants were generally better educated than their Northern brethren, more likely to stay married, and more likely to stay employed.
 In fact, in some cases, black migrants were better educated than their Northern white neighbors.

 4) What becomes clear by the end of Wilkerson’s book is that America’s response to the Great Migration was to enact a one-sided social contract.
 America says to its citizens, “Play by the rules, and you will enjoy the right to compete.”
 The black migrants did play by the rules, but they did not enjoy the right to compete.
 Black people have been repeatedly been victimized by the half-assed social contract.
 It goes back, at least, to Reconstruction.

 5) The half-assed social contract continues to this very day with policies under the present administration, like the bail-out of banks that left the homeowners whom the banks conned underwater

 .
 The results of the housing crisis for black people have been devastating

 .
 The response is to hector these people about playing video games and watching too much television.
 Or to tell them they’ve have “an achievement gap.”
 It is sickening, dishonest, and morally repugnant.